infinum/eightshift-docs/website/docs/basics/block-structure.md

 You load blocks components here in a specific layout:

 - `heading-options.js` - must be wrapped with the `InspectorControls` component from the core.
-This will ensure that options are shown in the proper place in the Block Editor. (sidebar).
+This will ensure that options are shown in the proper place in the Block Editor (sidebar).�
 - `heading-toolbar.js` - must be wrapped with the `BlockControls` component from the core.
-This will ensure that toolbar is shown in the proper place in the Block Editor. (floating or fixed toolbar).
+This will ensure that toolbar is shown in the proper place in the Block Editor (floating or fixed toolbar).�
 - `heading-editor.js` - must **not** be wrapped with any top-level component.
-This will ensure that the editor component is showed in the proper place in the Block Editor. (editor).
+This will ensure that the editor component is showed in the proper place in the Block Editor (editor).�

 ### heading.php